Club Track Days

 You need all of the above PLUS the following:

-- CAMS Level 2 licence or above.
-Wakefield Park (AASA) licence is not accepted.
+- Motorsport Australia Speed licence or above.
+(AASA licence is not accepted).

-- Fire extinguisher to CAMS requirements that is fitted within reach of the driver.
+- Fire extinguisher to Motorsport Australia requirements that is fitted within reach of the driver.

 - Secondary method of securing the bonnet.
 Road-registered cars fitted with the original manufacturers two stage bonnet locking system is considered as having two securing systems.